DhamzBonaparte/Receipe-app/README.md

 Search and know about your favorite dishes.
 Also be able to save some of them as your favs ❤️.
+FInd your receipe here: https://find-receipe.netlify.app/